foxglove/docs/docs/13-webhooks/2-security.md

 In summary, a good practice for securing your webhook endpoint is to maintain a cache of recent (`webhookId`, `eventId`) values received, and for each request:

 1. Verify the request body against `fg-webhook-signature` with your secret token.
 If verification fails, reject the request.
-2. Parse the body content
+2. Parse the body content.
 3. Check if `deliveryAttemptedAt` is older than your cache expiry period.
 If so, reject the request.
 4. Check if the `webhookId` and `eventId` match an existing entry in your cache.
 If so, reject the request.
 5. Insert (`webhookId`, `eventId`) into your cache.